 Make up your mind and be committed to your actions and the change you would like to happen.
 Do not aim too high; learn from your mistakes, and use them as a stepping-stone.

 Be open to new ideas and concepts, a cure that works can sometimes come in the form of a disguise.
 Learn to listen to yourself, keep whatever works and leave the rest.

 Develop self-reliance, be inquisitive and keep searching.

-This article was written by Thomas Humpert (CIYT- level 2), from Satya Yoga, Copenhagen, Denmark
+[Written by Thomas Humpert (CIYT- level 2), from Satya Yoga, Copenhagen, Denmark]

 - An interview from BKS Iyengar on his yoga method and health

-- Some studies on the therapeutics effects of Iyengar Yoga (list non-exhaustive)
+- Some studies on the therapeutic effects of Iyengar Yoga (list non-exhaustive)